Rockingham (WA)

 How does the suburb of Rockingham's income rank nationally?

-The suburb of Rockingham's income level is slightly lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Rockingham's median income among taxpayers is $54,442 and the average income stands at $65,809, which compares to figures for Greater Perth's of $60,748 and $80,248 respectively.
+The suburb of Rockingham shows a median taxpayer income of $54,442 and an average of $65,809 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is slightly lower than average on a national basis, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
 Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $59,679 (median) and $72,140 (average) as of September 2025.

 What is the disposable income in the suburb of Rockingham?